Amazon Bundle Products: What Makes a Good Bundle?

 Amazon.com can certainly be helpful for identifying new bundled products, but it's not the only source of ideas.
 In fact, you're possibly sitting on a gold mine of data and not even realize it.
 Specifically, I'm talking about past customer order history.

 There are obviously several ways to access and analyze customer order history.
 Since many of you who are reading this article already use our FeedbackFive tool, I'll use that as the example.
-FeedbackFive pulls in a wealth of order details, including customer name, SKU, date of purchase and much more.
+FeedbackFive pulls in a wealth of order details, including feedback rating, customer name, SKU, date of purchase and much more.
 All of this information is organized into a sortable and filter-friendly format.
 Within seconds, you're able to visualize each customer's recent interaction with your Amazon business.

 Did the customer order one item from your store and then order a complementary product a few days later?
 Does one SKU seem to be commonly purchased in tandem with another?
 These are the types of questions to ask yourself when examining customer buying habits.